Observational insights on the origin of giant low surface brightness galaxies

 \citet{Saburova2018} studied high surface brightness disc galaxies with slightly smaller (compared to gLSBGs) but still very large radii and highlighted a similar trend of larger radial scales of dark matter haloes for these systems in comparison to ``normal-sized'' disc galaxies.
 Central densities of dark matter haloes of HSB giant discs lie within the scatter for ordinary galaxies.
 Perhaps, to form a gLSBGs, both a large scale and a lower central density of the dark halo are required.

-The evidences in favour of this idea were found e.g. in \citet{lsb_env2019} who concluded that the spin parameters of LSB galaxies are systematically higher than those of HSB systems.
+The evidence in favour of this idea were found e.g. in \citet{lsb_env2019}, who concluded that the spin parameters of LSB galaxies are systematically higher than those of HSB systems.
 If the baryons share the specific angular momentum with a dark halo \citep{Fall1980} than it could lead to larger radial scales of stellar discs and their lower baryonic surface densities in LSB galaxies, which was proved by self-consistent hydrodynamic simulations \citep[see, e.g.][]{kimlee2013}.
-The properties of dark halos could in turn be related to the environment both at the stage of the galaxy formation and during its latter lifespan.
+The properties of dark halos could, in turn, be related to the environment both at the stage of the galaxy formation and during its latter lifespan.